Anoncheg1/emacs-async1/README.md

             (message "Done!")))))))
 ```

-This is useful for Prompt-engineering and AI Agents building:  when you work with ChatGPT or Gimini or other cloud LLM you need several remote requests.
+When you work remote LLM or AI Agent you may beed to build chain of request for prompt-engineering.

 ## What?
 **1. Sequential and parallel steps**